Updated June 12, 2020

 By Lisa Rein

-There will be numerous other museum and art gallery exhibits to follow.
-The art exhibits in progress are numerous and range from a desert landscape, recreated via photogrammetry, to paintings you can step into and walk around in, to re-creations of historical rooms and locations, with journals you can read through, so you can peer into the minds and thoughts of these three inspirational icons.
+There will be numerous other museum and art gallery exhibits to follow, including historical artifacts such as letters, photographs, and audio/video recordings, merged with artistic installations; paintings you can step into and walk around in, to re-creations of historical rooms and locations, journals you can read through, so you can peer into the minds and thoughts of these three inspirational icons.

 The Swartz-Manning VR Museum, Art Gallery, and Fun House will include four different types of installations: